Myriambs/learning-git-as-should/README.md

 # learning-git-as-should
-I will be lezrning git through yhid project
+I will be learning git through this project